wilsonhou/sortVisualiser/README.md

-Sorting Algorithm Visualiser built with Vanilla JS
+Sorting Algorithm Visualiser built with Vanilla JS and styled with SASS.